-All students who have submitted a valid SAR or ISIR and completed any other necessary application steps are considered for the FSEOG grant.
-Money must first be awarded to the students with the lowest Expected Family Contribution (EFC) who will receive a Pell grant.
+All students who have submitted a valid ISIR and completed any other necessary application steps are considered for the FSEOG grant.
+Money must first be awarded to the students with the lowest Student Aid Index (SAI) who will receive a Pell grant.
 That process is followed as students submit the required eligibility proofs until the money has all been awarded.
-SCC allocates a major portion of the money received for students enrolled in the summer semester, and divides the remainder of the money between the fall and spring semesters.

-Federal Work-Study funds are used to place eligible student workers in parttime jobs on the basis of the students' needs, the jobs available, and the student's ability to perform the jobs that are available.
-Students apply for both Federal Work-Study and Institutional Work-Study jobs by reviewing the current job openings and contacting the Financial Aid Office.
+Federal Work-Study funds are used to place eligible student workers in part-time jobs on the basis of the students' needs, the jobs available, and the student's ability to perform the jobs that are available.
+Contact the Financial Aid Office for more information about the work study program.